 Guiding creative students fueled her desire to write plays.
 In 2000, Goss received an Arkansas Arts Council playwriting fellowship for her first full-length play, Fault Lines, revised as Rapture.
 Over a decade and several scripts later, she wrote “T.O.T. for A.Y.P, or the Certifiable Teacher,” which revealed that it was time to leave teaching.
 Focused on playwriting, she participated in the playwrights’ workshops at the Sewanee Writers’ Conference in 2009, 2010 and 2012 with mentors Lee Blessing, Beth Henley, Daisy Foote and Dan O’Brien.
 Subsequently, she was inspired by workshops led by Larry Herold and Kevin Kautzman, whom she met at Sewanee, and by Richard Schenkkan, offered by Theatre Squared during production of All the Way.

 Her local network of theatre collaborators sustains her playwriting.
 The premiere production of First Farewell at Argenta Community Theater (ACT) was reviewed positively in the Arkansas Democrat-Gazette in 2011.
 The commissioned children’s play “Lost My Shoe to a Wallaroo,” was presented by Hendrix College Players to elementary students in 2013.
-ACT commissioned her to write the premiere stage adaptation of the classic film Mrs. Miniver, which played ten sold out performances in July, 2015.
-She adapted A Christmas Carol from Charles Dickens’s novel for ACT, and it played a dozen performances, Dec.
-13-23, 2017.
-ACT producers will present her revised script of A Christmas Carol December 5-15, 2018, and continue the production annually as holiday entertainment in the Argenta Arts District through 2021.
+In July, 2015, ACT commissioned Goss to write the premiere stage adaptation of the classic film Mrs. Miniver.
+ACT commissioned her adaptation of A Christmas Carol from Charles Dickens’s novel, and it premiered in December, 2017, played in 2018, and will continue annually produced by ACT as holiday entertainment in the Argenta Arts District of North Little Rock through 2021.

 Goss is a member of the Dramatists Guild and Theatre Communications Group.